 I said “slightly”: don't please put 25 grams of fresh beer yeast for 500 grams of flour.
 5 grams is enough if you make the dough in the morning and want to eat your beer bread for dinner.
 On the surface I put poppy seeds, that go well with the aroma of beer.
 And I rested the bread on a layer of oat flakes, that give a sweet taste and a little’ crispy.

-You can prepare the dough for beer bread in both the planetary both by hand (using a little’ oil i elbow).
+You can prepare the dough for beer bread both in the planetary both by hand (using a little oil on your elbow).
 I personally prefer the planetarium, especially for very hydrated doughs.
 Now, I advise you to put in planetary the sifted flours (without throwing away the integral parts, put them in the bowl), operate the planetarium at low speed and slowly add 300 millilitres beer at room temperature.
 Once you get a coarse dough, let it rest covered with film in the bowl for 2 hours.
-Is’ the so-called "autolysis", that is, a time when water and flour interact and enzymes begin to split starch molecules and protection, facilitating gluten formation.
-Is’ a suggested method especially for doughs that contain sourdough.
+It is the so-called "autolysis", that is, a period in which water and flour interact and enzymes begin to break down starch molecules and protect them, facilitating gluten formation.
+It is a suggested method especially for doughs that contain sourdough.
 The advantage will be a particularly elastic and workable dough.

-Once the two hours have passed, add the dissolved salt in the remaining 25 milliliters of beer to the dough.
-Knead until the liquid is absorbed, then add the oil and, once the oil has been absorbed, combine the SOUR IN small pieces or the SECCO BIRRA LIEVITO.
-Work the dough with the hook for at least 15 minutes.
+Once the two hours have passed, add to the dough the salt dissolved in the remaining 25 milliliters of beer.
+Knead until the liquid is absorbed, then add the oil and, once the oil is absorbed, combine the SOUR IN small pieces or the SECCO BIRRA LIEVITO.
+Knead the dough with the hook for at least 15 minutes.

 When you have obtained in the planetary a homogeneous and smooth dough. put it on the worktop and work it out for a few minutes by hand.
 If you want to ripen in the refrigerator, put the bread in a bowl covered with contact food film and leave it in the refrigerator for 12-24 hours.

-Once the bread is returned to room temperature, make folds at regular intervals: stretch the dough and fold it back on itself so that it encompasses air three times.
+Once the bread is returned to room temperature, make folds at regular intervals: stretch the dough and fold it on itself so as to incorporate air three times.
 After the last fold, form the bread by giving it its final shape and putting it in the pan, covered with parched paper and sprinkled with flour, semola and oat flakes.
-Preheat the oven to 230 degrees, when the bread will be yeasted and swollen, dust it with a little’ of flour.
+Preheat the oven to 230 degrees, when the bread will be yeasted and swollen, sprinkle it with a little flour.
 You can decorate it and make small cuts, If you want, but it's not important for its development.
 Cook for 15 minutes at 230 degrees, then lower the temperature to 190 degrees for 30 minutes and, Finally, at 175 degrees leaving the oven door slightly ajar.
 Remove from the oven, put it on a wire rack and let it cool.
 Bon appétit!